island-lang/island-lang.github.io/README.md

 ## Nested contexts

-**Nested contexts** provide a convenient way to associate similar roles for two or more distinct properties:
+**Nested contexts** provide a convenient way to assign similar roles for two or more distinct properties:

 ```isl
 context Name